annasomos/geosearch-autocomplete-homework/README.md

 ## ✨ Features

-- 🔍 Autocomplete for geographical locations using Open-Meteo API
-- 📉 Filters cities by population over 500,000
+🔍 Autocomplete for geographical locations using Open-Meteo API 📉 Filters cities by population over 500,000
-- ⏱ Debounced input (300ms) to limit API calls
+⏱ Debounced input (500 ms) to limit API calls
-- ⚠️ Graceful loading, error, and no-results states
+⚠️ Graceful loading, error, and no-results states
-- 🎯 Custom API query using Axios and TanStack Query
+🎯 Custom API query using Axios and TanStack Query
-- 🧼 Clean and accessible UI with Mantine
+🧼 Clean and accessible UI with Mantine

 ## 🚀 Getting Started